kubewarden/community/general-technical-questions.md

 - Describe how the project is installed and initialized, e.g. a minimal install with a few lines of code or does it require more complex integration and configuration?

   Installation via Helm chart: https://docs.kubewarden.io/quick-start#installation

 - How does an adopter test and validate the installation?

-The project provides guidande on how to validate the installation via the creation of a policy: https://docs.kubewarden.io/quick-start#example-enforce-your-first-policy
+  The project provides guidance on how to validate the installation via the creation of a policy: https://docs.kubewarden.io/quick-start#example-enforce-your-first-policy

 ### Security